 Traditional Curtain Bangs

 Traditional curtain bangs remind us of a certain fairy tale, they’re not too long, not too short, they’re just right.
 This particular fringe length allows for tons of versatility.
 Wear them parted down the middle for a traditional; curtain bang style or wear them brushed forward for a full fringe look.

 Shaggy Curtain Bangs

 Bangs are a lot like red hair.
-They look amazing—flattering, trendy, everything you could have imagined—but until you've owned them, you don’t know how much upkeep they require.
-There’s the daily styling, weekly trims to maintain the perfect length, and countless products to try and coax your bangs to sit just the right way.
+They look amazing—flattering, trendy, everything you could have imagined—but until you owned them you didn’t know how much upkeep they require.
+There’s the daily styling, weekly trims to maintain the perfect length, and countless products to try and coax your bangs to lay just the right way.
 If you love bangs but think they’re just a little too high maintenance for you, shaggy curtain bangs are the perfect compromise.